 Well, both layout has many advantages and some downsides.

-Compared to ISO, the ANSI layout offers more ergonomics, comfortability, ease of accessing all the keys, and a very structured distribution of keys helps during frequent typing with fewer errors and reduced fingers fatigue.
+Compared to ISO, the ANSI layout offers more ergonomics, comfortability, ease of accessing all the keys, and very structured distribution of keys helps during frequent typing with fewer errors and reduced finger fatigue.

 Besides this, ANSI features a very excellent keycap set and comes at an affordable price with easy availability making them the best choice for a user for their keyboard layout.

-Coming to ISO layout I can say there are some certain European languages that can only be used with ISO keyboards as they have a more oriented design and supports European characters and symbols, for that you can go with ISO layout.
+Coming to ISO layout I can say some specific European languages can only be used with ISO keyboards as they have a more oriented design and supports European characters and symbols, for that you can go with ISO layout.

 Leaving this only one point, ANSI Layout is any day better in terms of every technical and fundamental aspect, especially when the English language is the superior priority.